World Dream Bank

 Mass = 0.45 Earths.
 Why's Capsica so small?

 - Smaller stars form from smaller nebulae; they're likelier to have stunted planets.

 - The average star (and solar system) is also 25% poorer in heavy elements than Sol.
-So even good-sized stars may have rocky planets more like Mars than Earth.
+So even good-sized stars may have rocky planets on the small side.